gentle yoga: 10 restorative poses for renewal

 Child’s pose (Balasana)

-This pose is good for releasing hip, back and shoulder tension.
-To do this pose, sit on your heels and stretch your arms forward while lowering your forehead to the ground.
+This pose is good for releasing hip, back, and shoulder tension.
+First, sit on your heels and stretch your arms forward while lowering your forehead to the ground.

 Legs up the wall (Viparita Karani)

-This pose helps to relieve stress and tension in the legs, and can also assist in calming the mind.
-Begin by lying on your back with your legs extended straight up, gently press them against a wall and relax.
+This pose helps to relieve stress and tension in the legs and can also assist in calming the mind.
+Begin by lying on your back with your legs extended straight up, gently pressing them against a wall, and relaxing.

 Supported fish pose (Matsyasana)